borzaresearch/docker-ansible-role/README.md

 ## Testing

 If you're just using this Ansible role, please ignore this section.
-This is for those who contribute to this Ansible role for installing Docker.
+This section is for contributors.

 - Install [VirtualBox](https://www.virtualbox.org/)
 - Install [Vagrant](https://www.vagrantup.com/)